 ✭ On a computer, the mouse cursor will hide after 3 seconds of inactivity

 Animation – Select this to use the custom movement you’ve created in the Animation Editor instead of Auto Rotation.

-Synchronize animation with video panorama – If you’ve added an animation to a video panorama, you can sync the animation you created in the Animation Editor with the video.
+Video Panoramas – Select, Synchronize animation, if you’ve added an animation to a video panorama, you can sync the animation you created in the Animation Editor with the video.
 This means that whenever the animation begins in the player, it will run in sync with the video panorama.
-Unless you’re using a button via the Skin Editor to start the animation, make sure Use Animation is also selected.

 When building a tour, you can add transitions to your project to create smooth changes from one image to the next.
 You can choose to transition between panoramas or the sound or both.

 ✭ Learn how to add transitions to your tour.